 - Triton Inference Server Client Example

-- Triton user guide
+- Triton Tutorials

-- ONNX models
+- ONNX Models

-- Torchvision models
+- Torchvision Models

-- Tensorflow model garden
+- Tensorflow Model Garden

-- Any feedback is greatly appreciated, if you have any suggestions, bug reports or questions don't hesitate to open an issue.
+Any feedback is greatly appreciated.
+If you have any suggestions, bug reports, or questions, don't hesitate to open an issue.